Welcome to Kernow Model Rail Centre online. This is where we get the opportunity to tell you a little bit about us :)

 Steve turns up when he feels like it and sometimes even works during the day!
 He is usually to be found at our sales counter or answering the phone.
 Our favourite hobby is trying to make him loose his temper, which is virtually impossible as he is totally unflapable (unless we have just received multiple deliveries!).
 There is a rumour that he once "lost it" in our shed where we store empty boxes and ended up kicking loads of them around when they all fell on top of him, but this is as yet unsubstantiated...

 Expert at laying patios, Steve "The Offender" Parker is Essex's most famous export...
-Girls - he is single, a great guy and absolutely loaded!
+Girls - he is single, a great guy and absolutely loaded, as his picture above shows.
+Taken from his private balcony with his personal yacht behind, who could resist him?
 He holds the record for the most number of cola bottle sweets inserted into his mouth in one go - 35!
 It took about 3 hours for him to finish chewing them...

 Old Mr Kay is our oldest member of staff and Father Christmas stunt double.
 We now have the full time use of his Yorkshire wit and he takes every opportunity to use it!